Hinduism in Indonesia: Balinese Hindu temple

 The Balinese temple is called Pura.
-These temples are designed on square Hindu temple plan, as an open air worship place within enclosed walls, connected with series of intricately decorated gates to reach its compounds.
+These temples are designed on a square Hindu temple plan, as an open air worship place within enclosed walls, connected with series of intricately decorated gates to reach its compounds.
 Each of these temples has a more or less fixed membership; every Balinese belongs to a temple by virtue of descent, residence, or affiliation.
 Some house temples are associated with the family house compound (also called banjar in Bali), others are associated with rice fields, and still others with key geographic sites.
 In rural highlands of Bali, banua (or wanwa, forest domain) temples in each desa (village) are common.
 The island of Bali has over 20,000 temples, or about one temple for every 100 to 200 people.
 Temples are dedicated to local spirits as well as to deities found in India; for example, Saraswati, Ganesha, Wisnu, Siwa, Parvati, Arjuna, and others.
 The temple design similarly amalgamate architectural principles in Hindu temples of India and regional ideas.

 Each individual has a family deity, called Kula dewa, who resides in the temple called the family temple that the individual and his family patronize.
 Balinese Hindu follow a 210-day calendar (based on rice crop and lunar cycles), and each temple celebrates its anniversary once every 210 days (the calendar is known as Pawukon calendar).
 Unique rituals and festivals of Balinese Hindus, that are not found in India, include those related to death of a loved one followed by cremations, cockfights, tooth filings, Nyepi and Galungan.
 Each temple anniversary, as well as festivals and family events such as wedding include flowers, offerings, towering bamboos with decoration at the end and a procession.
 These are celebrated by the community with prayers and feast.
 Most festivals have a temple as venue, and they are often occasions for prayers, celebration of arts and community.
 Some traditions, in contrast, involve animist rituals such as caru (animal blood sacrifice) such as Tabuh Rah (lethal cockfighting) or killing of an animal to appease buta kala (spirits of the earth) - however, the animal sacrifices are conducted outside the premises of a temple.